ExpiryEats/ExpiryEats/docs/source/database-manager.rst

 This method handles when new users register with the App, creating a new entry for them in the database:

 ``Future<AuthResponse> signUp(String email, String password, String firstName, String lastName, List<int> selectedRestrictionIds) async {}``

+* email - The unique email address of the user.
+* password - The user's password.
+* firstName - The user's first name.
+* lastName - The user's last name.
+* selectedRestrictionIds - The ids of the user's selected dietary restrictions.

 .. code-block:: console